TypeSafeSchwalbe/Wein2D/README.md

 # About
-Wein2D is a library for handling graphics, input and sound for Windows applications (and probably MacOS and Linux too) in Java.
+Wein2D is a library for handling graphics, input and sound for Windows applications (and probably MacOS and Linux too) in Java with very similar method names and structure to Wein2D-Android to allow for easy porting of code across libraries.

 ## Code example
 This is a simple Example for a program: